NunoLopesPT/DomainContacts/README.md

 the problem could be solved way faster compared with this DDD approach, but if the projects keeps growing in complexity, and has to be maintainable to multiple frameworks, with tests, the production will decrease with code duplication.

+This project will have always 100% code coverage inside the `src` folder, integration and unit tests will make sure that the code is
+SOLID and every line is beeing used, also avoiding errors in future developments.
+The coverage shouldn't be with with non-sense tests to accomplish the 100% mark, doing the needed tests of the code will bring the coverage.

-In this project I will try to implement many approaches even if they are not necessary, because the idea here is to have a playground to experiment, try to understand the necessity of them and learn how to implement them.
-Right now I'm reading 3 books that I will be base my code on:
+In this project I will try to implement many approaches even if they are not necessary, because the idea here is to have a playground to experiment patterns, architectures, ideas, try to understand the necessity of them and learn how to implement them.

+Right now I'm reading 2 books that I will be base my code on:
 - Domain-Driven Design by Eric Evans (2003)
-- Domain-Driven Design by Carlos Buenosvinos, Chhristian Soronellas, Keyvan Akbary (2018)
-- Professional PHP by Patrick Louys
+- Design Patterns Elements of Reusable Object-Oriented Software by Erich Gamma, Richard Helm, Ralph Johnson, John M. Vlissides (1994)

 I will try to explain all decisions in the code and all feedback will be greatly appreciated, feel free to create issues if you find any.

 You can contact me on Linkedin: https://www.linkedin.com/in/nuno-lopes/

+To-Do List:

+- Have own dependency injection in the domain or create factories.